“It’s like the city is sick, or hurt. But I don’t know if it’s, like… supposed to be. Even good people can do things that seem like bad things.”

-GM: Mr. Thurston tucks it into his jacket’s breast pocket.
-“All right, dear, I’ll give Mrs. Malveaux a call.
+GM: Mr. Thurston tucks the note into his jacket’s breast pocket.
+“All right, my dear, I’ll give Mrs. Malveaux a call.
 You go on out and enjoy the sun, now.
 It’s a glorious afternoon.”

 Amelie: “Yes, sir.”
 Amelie excuses herself after thanking the man for his generosity a few more times, then reluctantly heads out into the day.
 She’d wanted to avoid this.
 She’s been avoiding it all day.